plutomi/plutomi/README.md

 We use [AWS CDK](https://aws.amazon.com/cdk/) to deploy a couple of resources like setting up [SES](https://aws.amazon.com/ses/) for emails, [SNS](https://aws.amazon.com/sns/) to receive email events like opens, clicks, bounces, etc., and a [queue](https://aws.amazon.com/sqs/) to put those events in.

+We also use Cloudflare for DNS, CDN, WAF and R2 for storage.

 We _plan_ to add:

-- NATS for asynchronous communication
+- NATS for asynchronous communication streams
-- Multiple consumers to read from the queue and NATS Jetstream
+- Multiple consumers to read from NATS Jetstream and the email events queue
 - MeiliSearch/ElasticSearch for full text search
 - DuckDB/ClickHouse for analytics
 - Prometheus/Loki/Grafana for monitoring & logging

-We also use Cloudflare for DNS, CDN, WAF and other goodies, like in the future, R2 for storage.

 ### Running Locally